Home Learn Aditya Birla Loan Against Mutual Funds: Features, Benefits, Interest Rate

 Loan Against Mutual Funds (LAMF) offers tailored benefits for specific financial needs.
 Explore its potential to achieve your financial goals and secure a prosperous future.

-Note: This information regarding interest rates was updated on April 22nd.
-For the latest updates on interest rates, fees, and charges, visit the smallcase help centre for LAMF.
+Note: For the latest updates on interest rates, fees, and charges, visit the smallcase help centre for LAMF.

 What is a Loan Against Mutual Funds (LAMF)?